Kirti33/Ghost_cities_of_Internet/README.md

 * Nostalgia Factor: Despite decline, user sentiment often carries warmth and longing — reminders of the communities and memories built on these platforms.
 ~ The lesson: Digital dominance is temporary.
 Sustained success requires continuous innovation, user-centered design, and resilience against fast-moving competitors.
 ---
+Feel free to explore the data and use it for your own projects or analysis! 📊

 ## 📬 Connect With Me
 🔗 [GitHub Profile](https://github.com/Kirti33)
 📝 [Read full analysis on Medium](https://medium.com/@Kirtichhabra/ghost-cities-of-the-internet-85202211d490)
 💼 [LinkedIn](https://www.linkedin.com/in/kirti-chhabra-8b9b9525a)
 📧 kirtichhabra161@gmail.com